PRODYNA/WhatTheHack039/Student_Guide/Challenge-07.md

 ## Description

 You need to fulfill these requirements to complete this challenge:

-- Implement inter-container TLS encryption by leveraging a service mesh
+- Implement inter-container TLS encryption by leveraging a service mesh (probably we will fall be to a coach demonstrating this instead of running this as a participants challenge)

 ## Success Criteria